Para leer este artículo en español, haga clic aquí.

 When can I return to playing sports after a Jones fracture?

-Athletes typically return to playing sports at around 8 weeks.
+Athletes typically return to training at around 8 weeks.
 Athletic trainers and physical therapists help with this process.
-Some may wear a clamshell orthosis or turf toe plate when returning to sports, particularly athletes who
+Some may wear shoe inserts or braces when returning to sports, particularly athletes who

 play on hard surfaces such as artificial turf.